-- maintenance Loan, WGLG, SSG, GfDs and DSA in any subsequent years of the course (and for the remaining quarters of the AY of the award, (excluding the quarter in which the longest vacation falls) - DSA from the date they become eligible for support - tuition fee support in any subsequent years of the course if the event occurs after the first three months of the AY - tuition fee support in respect of the full AY in which the event occurs if the event occurs within three months of the first day of the AY
+- Maintenance Loan, WGLG, SSG, GfDs and DSAs in any subsequent years of the course (and for the remaining quarters of the AY of the award, (excluding the quarter in which the longest vacation falls). - Tuition fee support in any subsequent years of the course if the event occurs after the first three months of the AY. - Tuition fee support in respect of the full AY in which the event occurs if the event occurs within three months of the first day of the AY.

-Please note if the student becomes an EU national, or the family member of an EU national and does not have three years of ordinary residence in the UK and Islands they will only be eligible to apply for tuition fee support, in both cases they would require to have protected rights as demonstrated by pre-settled status under the EU Settlement Scheme.
+Please note if the student becomes an EU national, or the family member of an EU national and does not have three years of ordinary residence in the UK and Islands they will only be eligible to apply for tuition fee support.